 Know the responsibilities with the rewards

 Finally, it's important to understand that when you sell a stock or investment, there are tax consequences that come with it.
-Work with your investment advisor or do your homework to understand the federal and your state‘s capital gains laws and rules.
+Work with your investment advisor, your accountant or do your homework to understand the federal and your state‘s capital gains laws and rules.
 As we approach tax season, brokerages and investment firms that you invest with will provide tax statements, itemizing investment activities, sales, and proceeds that are calculated into your tax responsibilities.

 Investing doesn't have to be scary and while it's never completely risk free, you can empower yourself through research, planning, and if necessary, working with a professional to make it a healthy, productive part of your wealth building strategy.

 The Cold Hard Truth on Men, Women, and Money by Kevin O'Leary (****)